 They would rather use it to get elected.

-So that's why the Department filed a suit against the State of California to invalidate these unjust laws and to immediately freeze their effect.
+So that's why the department filed a suit against the state of California to invalidate these unjust laws and to immediately freeze their effect.

 Federal agents must be able to do the job that Congress directed them to do.

-Although we would welcome the positive assistance the majority of jurisdictions in America provide to our federal offices.
+Contrary to what you might hear from open borders radicals, we are not asking California, Oakland, or anyone else to actually effectively enforce immigration laws, although we would welcome the positive assistance the majority of jurisdictions in America provide to our federal offices.

 We would certainly like that.